 However the decision was recently taken, when scoping the forthcoming Highways contract, to retain the grounds maintenance function in-house.
-A Non-Key ED is being prepared seeking permission to replace these vehicles and a procurement Gateway meeting is taking place this month to establish the agreed route to tender.
+A Non-Key ED has been submitted seeking permission to replace these vehicles and a procurement Gateway 1 has been completed with agreed route to tender.
+A mini competition is now currently active via the TPPL framework to replace these vehicles and once completed a Gateway 2 report seeking approval will be submitted along with a Key Decision to award.
 However, pending delivery of the new grounds maintenance fleet assets, up to 32 vehicles will be subject to the ULEZ charge of £12.50 per day.

-2.4 Housing - Most of the housing fleet is hired and ULEZ-compliant (Euro 6).
+- 2.4 Housing Most of the housing fleet is hired and ULEZ-compliant (Euro 6).
 However there are 8 x 3.5 tonne vehicles that are due for replacement and they will be subject to the daily ULEZ charge of £12.50 up to the point where replacement vehicles are available.
-Specifications are being agreed with the Housing service and a business case is being prepared to replace them.

-- 2.5 Bereavement Services There fleet are currently linked to the procurement of the grounds maintenance vehicles and all 4 vehicles are ULEZ non-complaint and are subject to the daily fine of £12.50.
-All are due to be replaced this year. - 2.6 Pool Cars Pool fleet usage is monitored over time relative to demand, as a result of which the number of pool cars has been reduced since its introduction from 20 to 10 remaining vehicles.
+Specifications are being agreed with the Housing service and a business case is being prepared to replace them. - 2.5 Bereavement Services There fleet are currently linked to the procurement of the grounds maintenance vehicles and all 4 vehicles are ULEZ non-complaint and are subject to the daily fine of £12.50.
+All are due to be replaced this financial year. - 2.6 Pool Cars Pool fleet usage is monitored over time relative to demand, as a result of which the number of pool cars has been reduced since its introduction from 20 to 10 remaining vehicles.
 It is proposed replace the remaining 'owned' fleet with electric vehicles once the charging infrastructure is in place.
 In the meantime, the current diesel vehicles are being sold and temporary (Euro 6) hired vehicles are replacing them. - 2.7 Car Parks and Parking Enforcement Both sections have been under review including their facilities operational base Angel Way car park.
 Ongoing discussions are taking place regarding their fleet requirements including the possible provision of e-bikes.
-Currently Parking Services have 6 vehicles subject to the ULEZ daily charge of £12.50.
+Parking Services did have 6 vehicles subject to the ULEZ daily charge of £12.50 but have now released these vehicles to be sold off at auction.
+A hired compliant mini bus has temporary replaced these vehicles while the service is under review.